cliixtech/postgres/README.md

+# About Cliix Fork

+This fork aims to customize Postgres' docker container for our needs.
+For now the changes made to this include:

+* Enable logging during application start (docker-entrypoint.sh)

 # About this Repo

 This is the Git repo of the Docker [official image](https://docs.docker.com/docker-hub/official_repos/) for [postgres](https://registry.hub.docker.com/_/postgres/).
 See [the Docker Hub page](https://registry.hub.docker.com/_/postgres/) for the full readme on how to use this Docker image and for information regarding contributing and issues.